julianeugarten/julianeugarten.github.io/publications.md

 - **Towards a Digital Infrastructure for Humanities Research?
 A Case Study in Online Fanfiction Communities**
 Talk at the Venice Center for Digital and Public Humanities at Ca'Foscari University, IT (2022).
 - **Harry Potter Fanfiction, Emotionality & Toxic Masculinity**
-Conference presentation at the Student Conference on Dissidence, Gender and Sexuality, University of Amsterdam, NL (2021).
+Conference presentation at the *Student Conference on Dissidence, Gender and Sexuality*, University of Amsterdam, NL (2021).

 ### Awards and Fellowships